Phileosopher/commonplace/technology.md

 Technology requires information to [understand](understanding.md) and invent.
 People frequently confine information to [compete](people-conflicts.md) with others, so the capacity for innovation is always [severely limited](https://www.meltingasphalt.com/interactive/going-critical/) compared to [what it could be](imagination.md).
 Frequently, people will invent the same thing at the same time when they didn't have to!

+APPLICATION: [Large systems](groups-large.md) will often [try](purpose.md) to stall or steal technology from other groups.
+If they don't succeed, their [influence](power-influence.md) and [importance](trends.md) dies.
+If they do, they can slow the trend indefinitely.

 APPLICATION: In a [perfect society](politics-perfectsociety.md), technology would be freely shared.
 We can never live in one until *everyone* [trusts](trust.md) each other, which can only happen when people stop making [evil](morality-evil.md) [decisions](decisions.md).
 But, each person can have a publicly accessible [commonplace book](https://stucky.tech/notes/) or [technological toolbox](https://github.com/phileosopher/toolbox) until then.

 As technology develops, it makes some roles obsolete, especially through automation.
 Automation frees up people from tasks and, at the same time, there are as-of-yet unseen [purposes](purpose.md) those people can [fulfill](results.md) instead.

-APPLICATION: If we're not [careful](safety.md) or [wise](understanding.md), technology can rapidly break things.
-Be very cautious when you use its [power](power.md), *especially* when it can affect [an entire group](groups-small.md)!

-People tend to use technology to define their [understanding](understanding.md) of the world.
-For this reason, the in-depth masters of a technology are subjected and relegated to the [fashions](trends.md) of their time.

-## APPLICATION: technology

-APPLICATION: Without [changing human nature](politics-perfectsociety.md), the most technologically advanced society would be *very* [capitalistic](economics.md) and lean *very* heavily into [scientific values](science.md).

-APPLICATION: All [social class divides](classes.md) are defined by energy scarcity.
-It may come in the form of electricity or oil right now, but can also be light, flowing water, atomic isotopes, hydrogen, or coal.

 APPLICATION: At one point, surveying land and trigonometry were the critical skills for most disciplines in the age of Rockefeller.
 As of right now, in the information age, it's [statistics](math-stat.md).
 In 100 years, it may be [game theory](math-gametheory.md) for [AI](computers-ai.md).

-APPLICATION: [Large systems](groups-large.md) will often [try](purpose.md) to stall or steal technology from other groups.
-If they don't succeed, their [influence](power-influence.md) and [importance](trends.md) dies.
-If they do, they can slow the trend indefinitely.

-APPLICATION: Some people want to keep their job, even after technology took it away.
-They're fighting a [losing battle](people-boundaries.md), but are usually too [set in their ways](habits.md) to [change](people-changes.md).
-Many [political](politics-conservativeliberal.md) [organizations](groups-large.md) like unions and politicians can benefit those people, but are only stalling the [trend](trends.md).

-APPLICATION: In a [fully just society](politics-perfectsociety.md), the people who replace other's roles with technology should find [creative](mind-creativity.md) solutions for what they can [do](results.md) instead.
-This is frequently a difficult task that requires plenty of consideration, and requires that people [have compassion](people-love.md) on the least-qualified individuals in society.

-APPLICATION: People tend to take technology for granted, especially when they're [young](maturity.md).
-By comparing how lifestyles exist with various degrees of [technology](technology.md), we can [understand](understanding.md) [the easiest way to live](goodlife.md) for various circumstances.

-APPLICATION: [Political](stories-storytellers.md) and [military power](people-conflicts-war.md) comes through technology.
-You can travel wherever you want with the correct vehicles and spread information wherever you want with the appropriate [computer systems](technology.md).

-APPLICATION: Technology never really solves [moral](morality.md) problems.
-It only magnifies them as the physical problems disappear.
+People tend to use technology to define their [understanding](understanding.md) of the world.
+For this reason, the in-depth masters of a technology are subjected and relegated to the [fashions](trends.md) of their time (e.g., computer enthusiasts honor [their machine gods](https://gainedin.site/machines/)).

+APPLICATION: If we're not [careful](safety.md) or [wise](understanding.md), technology can rapidly break things.
+Be very cautious when you use its [power](power.md), *especially* when it can affect [an entire group](groups-small.md)!